MylesScholz/Orbit-Simulation/README.md

 The basic, first-order method used to integrate.
 Trajectories are less accurate, but are faster to compute.

 #### Range-Kutta 4 (RK4)
+A fourth-order method based off of Euler's method that creates more accurate orbital paths.

 #### Leapfrog (Velocity Verlet)
 Second-order and symplectic.
 Being second-order, it is more accurate than Euler's method, but less accurate than RK4.
 However, it is symplectic, which means that it conserves the Hamiltonian (or total energy).
+It is less prone to systematic errors in the long-term as non-symplectic methods like Euler's and RK4.

 ## Interface
 ### Controls